☎ Call Today Free Consult

 Facing an intoxication manslaughter charge in Dallas Fort Worth is a serious and life-altering situation, especially for juveniles who may face determinate sentencing under Texas law.
 Under Penal Code §49.08, intoxication manslaughter is classified as a felony when a person’s impaired operation of a vehicle results in the death of another individual.

 The consequences are severe, ranging from long-term incarceration to permanent criminal records that can affect education, employment, and future opportunities.
-For juveniles, the stakes are even higher, as the court may consider trying them as adults depending on age, prior record, and the circumstances of the offense.
-Navigating the complexities of Texas criminal law requires careful guidance.
+For juveniles, the stakes are even higher, as the court may consider trying them as adults depending on age, prior record, and the circumstances of the offense. handling the specifics of Texas criminal law requires careful guidance.

 A juvenile determinate sentencing attorney in Dallas Fort Worth can review evidence, identify procedural errors, advise on plea options, and advocate for mitigation, helping families protect the juvenile’s rights and secure the best possible outcome under the law.